LinearValues/Boom-Technologies/Division Information/Emergency Division.md

 ## §1 | Introductory Paragraph
 The emergency division is apart of the divisions of foundation.
 It's based off of keeping the facility safe at all times.
 Emergency is a primary division within the foundation, meaning that members can only join one of each primary division; but each primary division comes with the probability of promotions within the main foundation group.
 Members are trained to beat fires, help with medical procedures, and keep the facilities safe from any disasters.
 Members may get promoted within the foundation based off of their hard work.
 ## §2 | Getting Inducted Into The Division
 The emergency division goes through a tryout process whereas trainee members would have to complete and pass a couple of scenarios relating towards their desired emergency task subdivision.
-Tasks include the subdivision's scenario
+Tasks include the subdivision's scenario, simple combat strategy when necessary, and information on radioactivity to prevent hazardous interaction with substances.
 ## §3 | Ranking Up In The Division
 ?
 ## §4 | Division Directorate